korganrivera/silvercheetah/README.md

 * Files found will be processed and a tss.log will be created.

 ### What can I do with tss.log?
 tss.log contains virtual power calculations using speed data taken from your wahoo csv files.
-It contains values for FTP, TSS, CTL, ATL, TSB.
+It contains a unix timestamp, NP, FTP, IF, TSS, CTL, ATL, and TSB.
 This file can be plotted using gnuplot or whatever so you can view your training progress in a graph.
 You'll then be able to use this data to decide what your fitness level is, how much fatigue you can handle before burnout, and your daily TSS goals to improve your fitness as efficiently as possible.

 ### Can I use this code for training done with a different bike trainer?
 Nope.
 The calculations are specifically tailored to the Kinetic Road Machine.